 - Everyone has different insurance.
 There is no guarantee that any particular plan will reimburse for prenatal and birth care from me.
 I’ve seen it all: insurance plans that claimed they wouldn’t but then did; ones that stated they would but then wouldn’t, no matter what we did or how many appeals we sent; ones that would pay for prenatal care but not the birth.
 I even had a plan that paid and a year later requested the money back and sent me to collections for it.

 - There is no way to know in advance how much insurance will pay.
 59400 is the “big” code we generally bill.
-It’s called Global OB and includes routine prenatal care (not labs, ultrasounds, etc), delivery of the baby/placenta, and routine care for the mother through the six week checkup.
+It’s called Global OB and includes routine prenatal care (not labs, ultrasounds, etc), delivery of the baby/placenta, and routine care for the mother through the six-week checkup.
 It’s the “dozen eggs” you may have heard me discuss.

 - There are times when 59400 cannot be billed: if your insurance changed late pregnancy so there wasn’t “enough” prenatal care to meet requirements for the global code, or if we went to the hospital.

 - Reimbursement is also affected by your deductible.
 If you have a $6000 deductible, then you will be required to have paid that before insurance will cover anything.
-You cannot get back money you plan states you have to pay toward your deductible, copays, and coinsurance.
+You cannot get back money that your plan states you have to pay toward your deductible, copays, and coinsurance.
 Also see “allowed” above.

-- At times, what is called an “in network exception” can be obtained from your insurance company, allowing reimbursement at higher levels by having me temporarily considered an in-network provider.
+- At times, what is called an “in-network exception” can be obtained from your insurance company, allowing reimbursement at higher levels by having me temporarily considered an in-network provider.
 However, this can be tricky.
 If your insurance offers a low amount for 59400, then a midwife will likely not be able to agree to the in-network exception because she cannot collect money from you beyond that amount.

 Remember that you have chosen a planned homebirth with a licensed midwife precisely because of many of the points listed on the other side of this paper: you want the style and continuity of care that is offered only by a homebirth midwife.